Davsan88/guidesAndNotes/javascript.md

 console.log(keys); // Outputs: ["a", "b", "c"]
 ```

+These methods are crucial for effective object manipulation and data access patterns.
+[More on JavaScript Object Methods](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object#Methods_of_the_Object_constructor).

 Advanced object techniques in JavaScript help create more structured and maintainable code, allowing for better data management and functionality.